 Home altars often have an image or statue of Jesus, Buddha, or Quan Yin, along with any symbolic representations, such as angels, wings, flowers, etc. Another approach is to create an altar with natural elements, such as rocks, a plant, a water feature, and no images.
 You might also want to look for some beautiful fabric for your altar.

 Once you have the items for your altar ready, start by finding the best spot for it.
 Feng shui-wise, it is best if your altar can be located in the Northwest area of your house.
 This is not necessary, though, so no worries if your altar has to be in any other bagua area.

 Start with a space that is higher than the floor level.
 An even better option is on a shelf or table surface.
 Choose a spot that you do not use for practical purposes, so you will not have to disturb the energy of your altar in order to use the spot for other activities.

-You might want to clean the space well, as well as do a mini - space clearing session for the area, this will assure a fresh, clean foundation for your altar.
-Spend a bit of time clarifying your intent, or saying a prayer.
+You might want to clean the space well, as well as do a mini space-clearing session for the area; this will assure a fresh, clean foundation for your altar.
+Spend a bit of time clarifying your intent or saying a prayer.
 In other words, focus your attention and be completely present.

 The next step is easy—place the items you chose in the way that speaks to you the most.
-Trust your intuition as to the right placement, and know that it is actually good feng shui to move your altar items often and keep the energy flowing and fresh.
+Trust your intuition as to the right placement and know that it is actually good feng shui to move your altar items often and keep the energy flowing and fresh.

-You can sure have more than one altar in your home, as well as several altars/sacred spots in your garden.
+You certainly can have more than one altar in your home, as well as several altars/sacred spots in your garden.
 For an outdoor garden, you can also work with a water feature, as well as crystals and garden statues.